Sedition: Crime of creating a revolt, disturbance, or violence against lawful civil authority with the intent to cause its overthrow or destruction

 For years now, we’ve dismissed all of this as crazy talk, the rantings of a loony fringe that will never get enough traction to become a material threat to our democracy.
 But we’re well past the point where it’s no longer quaint and funny, or an embarrassing breach of democratic etiquette that polite people should just ignore.

-It's time to confront the sobering fact that the entire right wing -- including the GOP establishment, which encourages, endorses, and echoes these sentiments almost every time its officials appear in public -- is now issuing nearly constant invitations to criminal sedition.
-They're creating a climate and using language that lowers their base's inhibitions around violence -- and irresponsibly eggs on the handful of sociopaths in their midst who are already primed to kill.
-They've given their newly-expanded corps of flying monkeys permission to brandish their guns in public, empowered their militias, promised them glory, and are now telling them explicitly which targets to hit.
+It’s time to confront the sobering fact that the entire right wing — including the GOP establishment, which encourages, endorses, and echoes these sentiments almost every time its officials appear in public these days — is now issuing nearly constant invitations to criminal sedition.
+They’re creating a climate and using language that emboldens the handful of sociopaths in our midst who are always spoiling for a fight.
+They’ve given their new corps of flying monkeys permission to brandish their guns in public, empowered their militias, promised them glory, and are now telling them explicitly which targets to hit.

-On the other hand, if they're actually serious about seditious rebellion against the US government, then let them stand up, follow through, and face the charges.
-They're either Americans, committed to working in good faith within the democratic process to create our common future; or else they're seditionists in intention or fact -- and thus enemies of the state, plain and simple.
+On the other hand, if seditious overthrow is what they intend, let them stand up, follow through, and face the charges.
+They’re either Americans, committed to working in good faith within the democratic process to create our common future; or else they’re seditionists in intention or fact — and thus enemies of the state, plain and simple.